Elizabeth Warren, others seek details of Warp Speed co-chief Moncef Slaoui’s contract

 “It is not at all clear what ADV’s role is in this contract, nor is it clear how it is in the company’s interest to serve as the middleman in a scheme that appears to be designed solely to allow a high-level scientist involved in OWS to avoid addressing his serious financial conflicts of interest,'' wrote Warren, Sen. Richard Blumenthal (D-Conn.) and Rep. Pramila Jayapal (D-Wash.).

-The lawmakers ask for details about terms of Slaoui’s contract with the administration, including compensation and benefits Slaoui is receiving and what the contract says about his possible financial conflicts of interest.
+The lawmakers ask for details about the terms of Slaoui’s contract with the administration, including compensation and benefits Slaoui is receiving and what the contract says about his possible financial conflicts of interest.
 They also ask whether ADV was directed to retain Slaoui at the behest of any government official.

 The company says on its website that it was founded in 2009 and has experience working with the Defense and Transportation departments.
+In May, the company won a contract with the National Institutes of Health worth up to $1.5 million to provide consulting services in the agency’s efforts to find and mass produce coronavirus vaccine, according to a federal spending database, USAspending.gov.
+The company did not respond to requests for comment.
 Trump appointed Slaoui to co-lead Operation Warp Speed in May.

 At the time, Slaoui announced that he would leave the board of directors of Moderna, which has received hundreds of millions in government subsidies to develop a vaccine, but that he intended to keep his stock holdings in GSK.
 GSK has since been selected, in a partnership with Sanofi, to supply $100 million in doses of experimental novel coronavirus vaccine to the U.S. government.
 Moderna and GSK are among a half-dozen companies that have been tapped by the government to produce a vaccine.